-University members are expected to report violations of this policy to an appropriate individual.
-The University will not tolerate any retaliation against a University member who makes a good faith report of a violation.
+Those who act for the University are expected to report violations of this policy to an appropriate individual.
+The University will not tolerate any retaliation against those who act for the University when making a good faith report of a violation.